scylladb/scylladb/docs/operating-scylla/nodetool-commands/compact.rst

 * ``--`` - Separates command-line options from the list of argument(useful when an argument might be mistaken for a command-line option).

-The following options are NOT supported:
+The following options are available in Cassandra's nodetool, but are NOT implemented in ScyllaDB's nodetool:

 * ``-st`` or ``--start-token``
 * ``-et`` or ``--end-token``